Python NumPy Tutorial – Learn NumPy Arrays With Examples

 Output - 6 (1,6)

 Next, let us move forward and see what are the other operations that you can perform with python numpy module.
 We can also perform reshape as well as slicing operation using python numpy operation.
 But, what exactly is reshape and slicing?
-So let me explain this one by one.
+So let me explain this one by one in this python numpy tutorial.

 Reshape is when you change the number of rows and columns which gives a new view to an object.
 Now, let us take an example to reshape the below array: